hauleth/hauleth/content/post/log-all-the-things.md

 The disadvantage of such approach - it will make all messages with such fields allowed in case if your filter has `:filter_default` set to `:stop`.
-That mean, that if you want to make some of them rejected anyway, then you will need to manually add additional step to reject messages that do not fit into your patterns.
-Alternatively you can use `filter_default: :log` and then use opt-out logging.
+That mean, that if you want to make some of them rejected anyway, then you will need to manually add an additional step to reject messages that do not fit into your patterns.
+Alternatively, you can use `filter_default: :log` and then use opt-out logging.
 There currently is no way to alter the message and make other filters decide whether log it or not (as of OTP 24).

 ## Summary

 New features and possibilities with relation to logging in Elixir 1.11 can be overwhelming.
-Fortunately all of the new features are optional and provided in addition to "good 'ol `Logger.info("logging")`".
+Fortunately, all the new features are optional and provided in addition to "good 'ol `Logger.info("logging")`".
 But for the people who works on the observability in BEAM (EEF Observability WG, Sentry, Logflare, etc.) it brings a lot of new powerful capabilities.